Alignment-Aware Decoding: Related Work

 \paragraph{Inference-time alignment.} Instead of modifying the base model, these methods steer generation on the fly, offering flexibility when model weights are frozen or inaccessible.
-One prominent line of work is \emph{emulated fine-tuning} (EFT), where a reference–aligned model pair is used to define an implicit token-level reward function for decoding a third, unaligned base model~\citep{mitchell2024an}, effectively emulating its alignment at inference.
+One prominent line of work is \emph{emulated fine-tuning} (EFT), where a reference-aligned model pair is used to define an implicit token-level reward function for decoding a third, unaligned base model~\citep{mitchell2024an}, effectively emulating its alignment at inference.
 Such works include proxy alignment~\citep{liu2024tuning}, and GenARM~\citep{xu2025genarm}, which differ mainly in how the token reward signal is estimated.
 Energy-based decoding~\citep{yuan2025inference,hong2025energybased} takes a different angle by directly biasing generation toward low-energy regions of the reward and model’s logit landscape.
 Loosely related, \citet{liu2024decoding} introduce decoding-time realignment (DeRa), a decoding strategy that mimics DPO-trained models at different $\beta$ values without requiring retraining for each new value, and PAD~\citep{chen2025pad}, which integrates verbose preference signals into the reward.
-Closer to our work are methods that employ explicit rewards along with with lookahead search, such as DeAl~\citep{huang2024deal}, ARGS~\citep{khanov2024args}, controlled decoding~\citep{mudgalcontrolled}, and reward-guided beam search~\citep{deng2023reward}.
+Amulet~\citep{zhang2025amulet} is a training-free approach that formulates per-token decoding as an online learning problem to adapt generation to personalized preferences at test time.
+Closer to our work are methods that employ explicit rewards along with lookahead search, such as DeAl~\citep{huang2024deal}, ARGS~\citep{khanov2024args}, controlled decoding~\citep{mudgalcontrolled}, and reward-guided beam search~\citep{deng2023reward}.
 By contrast, our method does not rely on a separate explicit reward function.
 Tangential to our work are chunk-level value optimization methods that combine local search algorithm with external (implicit or explicit) value functions to select completions exhibiting the highest alignment.
-These include weak-to-strong decoding~\citep{zhou2024weak}, which generates candidate chunks with a base model and ranks them using an implicit value function derived from a reference–aligned model pair; IVG~\citep{liu2024inference}, which generates chunks via EFT and ranks them with a learned value function and PPO-guided Monte Carlo tree search~\citep{liu2024dont}, which reuses the value function obtained during PPO training to guide the search.
-These approaches typically
+These include weak-to-strong decoding~\citep{zhou2024weak}, which generates candidate chunks with a base model and ranks them using an implicit value function derived from a reference-aligned model pair; IVG~\citep{liu2024inference}, which generates chunks via EFT and ranks them with a learned value function and PPO-guided Monte Carlo tree search~\citep{liu2024dont}, which reuses the value function obtained during PPO training to guide the search.